DFE-Digital/get-help-with-tech/app/views/devices_guidance/replace_a_faulty_device.md

 If you do not meet the courier collecting your faulty devices within 30 minutes of the agreed time the approver will be charged £81 per visit.

 ## Apple iPad service and repair

+### If it is not working within 3 days of receiving it

+If an iPad will not start, check it’s fully charged and plugged into the mains.
+If you still cannot start the device, email [COVID.TECHNOLOGY@education.gov.uk](mailto:COVID.TECHNOLOGY@education.gov.uk) with ‘Device won’t start’ in the subject line.
+Include your order number so that we can help you as quickly as possible.

+### If a device stops working after 3 days

 Go to [Apple service and repair](https://support.apple.com/en-gb/ipad/repair/service) to report a faulty device, find out what to do if your device does not turn on when you receive it, or is accidentally broken.